-GDP at current prices: Gross Domestic Product in millions of US current dollars.
+Current GDP: Gross Domestic Product in millions of current US\$.

-PPP GDP (constant \$ & prices): Gross Domestic Product at 2017 prices and purchasing power parity, in millions of international dollars.
+PPP GDP: Gross Domestic Product at 2017 prices and purchasing power parities, in millions of international dollars.

-GDP per capita (current US \$): Gross Domestic Product per inhabitant at current prices, in US current dollars.
+Current GDP per capita: Gross Domestic Product per inhabitant at current prices, in current US\$.

-PPP GDP per capita (constant \$ & prices): Gross Domestic Product per inhabitant at 2017 prices and purchasing power parity, in international dollars.
+PPP GDP per capita: Gross Domestic Product per inhabitant at 2017 prices and PPP, in international dollars.

-Exports and imports of goods: FOB flows (Free On Board, transportation and insurance costs excluded), in millions of US current dollars.
+Exports and imports of goods: FOB flows (Free On Board, transportation and insurance costs excluded), at current prices, in millions of US\$.

-Exports and imports of services: flows in millions of US current dollars.
-Processing is not included in sections Broad patterns and Comparative advantages.
+Exports and imports of services: all partners flows (excluding processing), in millions of current US\$.

-Average annual growth rate\: in %.
+Average annual growth rate: in %.

-\In Table 1.B, thanks to the harmonisation of countries' declarations in the CHELEM - International Trade database, the average annual growth rate of world exports is equal to that of world imports in goods.
+In Table 1.B, thanks to the harmonisation of countries' declarations in the CHELEM - International Trade database, the average annual growth rate of world exports is equal to that of world imports in goods.
 Trade data in services (CHELEM - Balance of Payments database) are not harmonised.
 The average annual growth rate for world exports in services, as well as for world imports, is here calculated on the average of world exports and imports (see Databases section).